 All players pay the basic registration fee.
-Since all girls in 3rd grade and up and all boys in 4th grade and up are automatically on a "travel team" (see #3 below), each must pay an additional fee to cover the cost of officials, field rental and other expenses.
+Since all players in 3rd grade and up are automatically on a "travel team" (see #3 below), each must pay an additional fee to cover the cost of officials, field rental and other expenses.

-All girls 3 grade and up and all boys 4th grade and up must have a uniform.
-If you are a new or returning 3rd grade girl or a new or returning 4th grade boy, you need to purchase a jersey and shorts.
-If you are a girl in 3rd grade and up or a boy in 5th grade and up who played last year, you can use your uniform from last year.
+All players 3 grade and up must have a uniform.
+If you are a new or returning 3rd grade player, you need to purchase a jersey and shorts unless you have a hand-me-down from an older sibling.
+If you purchased a uniform last year, you can use your uniform as long as it still fits.
 Players in the intramural programs receive a reversible, numbered pinnie.

 We do not advertise that we will accept players in kindergarten.
 However, if a parent believes that the player is mature enough we will permit on a case-by-case basis.
 We find that players who are in the older range in their grade, play other sports or have older siblings participate successfully in the intramural program.

 Due to the growth of our girls programs and league requirements to declare the number of teams early, we have instituted changes in the girls travel team program to make sure that every player has a meaningful, competitive lacrosse experience.

 a.
 We will hold tryouts for girls in 5th to 8th grades to select A teams for those PAGLA Divisions.
 Players not selected for an A team will play on a B team in that division.
 Tryouts have occurred and players have been notified about their selection.

 b.
 Girls in 3rd and 4th grades will be divided up by the coaches so that the teams are balanced as there are no A or B teams in that division.